liaabi/fluentwebmap/README.md

 It is a very simple application that let's serve up points on an OpenStreetMap base layer.
 If you want to use your own data you can replace the contents of parks.json with your own data and import that instead.

+This code has been adapted from the original git repository https://github.com/thesteve0/fluentwebmap.git in order to support MongoDB Replica Sets.

 Running on OpenShift
 ----------------------------